SamuelBucheliZ/bfh-apptrans-exercise/README.md

   - components to be transformed/migrated
   - integration and interfaces between customer systems, other Paketblitz services, and the new components in the cloud
   - required adjustments/transformations of the PC-WS application
-- prepare an initial backlog for the topics you will be working on in the next phase, a list of possible topics is given further below
+- prepare an initial backlog for a cloud evaluation PoC: try to get the even more simplified PC-WS (see below) running on a cloud platform of your choice (you may also choose to work with containers, e.g., docker-compose or Kubernetes).
+  -  feel free to add further topics as listed below
 - present the items above to the lecturers during your chosen timeslot before proceeding to the next phase

 ### Second Phase: "Cloud Evaluation" & Review
-- work on your backlog
+- work on your backlog, i.e., try to get a PoC running
+  - if you discover further things to be done along the way, take note of them and add them to the backlog
 - prepare a short presentation (max.
 5 minutes) for your fellow students with 2-3 of the following topics:
   - learnings
   - "aha!" moments